 One of the many alternative processes to free a wine from undesirable substances or to stabilise it (make it more durable); see under Schönen.

-Collective (also fine) ponds for processes to "beautify", "improve", "clean" or "preserve" a young wine.
-Degumming or clarification, on the other hand, are generally understood to be the processes for grape must.
-In the past, fining mainly meant the clarification of the turbid matter of a wine after fermentation, which was also called flight fining.
-Today the term covers many different cellar-technical measures.
-By adding substances to freshly fermented wine, undesirable suspended solids are bound by chemical reactions and/or adsorption.
+Collective term (also fine) for processes to "beautify", "improve", "purify" or "preserve" a young wine.
+Degumming or clarifying, on the other hand, is usually understood to mean the processes for grape must.
+In the past, fining mainly meant the clarification of lees in a wine after fermentation, which was also called aerial fining.
+Today, the term encompasses many different technical cellar measures.
+By adding substances to the freshly fermented wine, unwanted suspended matter is bound by chemical reactions and/or adsorption.
 All these substances are electrically charged.
-Either negative like yeasts and tannins or positive like proteins and gelatine.
-The fining agents must be oppositely charged in order to bind the cloudy particles to themselves.
-They are added in dissolved form and, together with the undesirable wine ingredients, form insoluble flakes that sink to the bottom.
+Either negatively like yeasts and tannins or positively like proteins and gelatine.
+The fining agents must be oppositely charged in order to bind the lees particles to themselves.
+They are added in dissolved form and form insoluble flakes with the unwanted wine constituents, which sink to the bottom.

-The Romans already knew about the effect of whipped protein during vinification in ancient times.
-In the Middle Ages, there were sometimes questionable processes (or wine adulterations); for example, "colour and taste improvement" with cattle blood.
-In the famous classic "Von Baw, Pfleg und Brauch des Weins" by the in Vienna some of the techniques are described in detail by the clergyman Johann Rasch (1540-1612).
-Among other things, he explains how to restore a cloudy wine, namely by adding freshly milked milk still warm from the cow.
-It was also known that certain substances such as house bubble, gelatine, Spanish earth (kaolin clay) and coal bind the suspended particles in the wine.
+In ancient times, the Romans were already aware of the effect of whipped egg white in winemaking.
+In the Middle Ages, there were some questionable procedures (or wine adulterations); for example, a "colour and taste improvement" with cattle blood.
+In the famous classic "Von Baw, Pfleg und Brauch des Weins" by the in Wien johann Rasch (1540-1612) describes some of the techniques in detail.
+Among other things, he explains how to restore a cloudy wine, namely by adding freshly milked milk that is still warm from the cow.
+It was also already known that certain substances such as isinglass, gelatine, Spanish earth (kaolin clay) and coal bind the suspended particles in the wine.